Refreshing, robust and tasty, watermelons are always appreciated in any healthy diet.

 Again, please do watch for any unexpected seeds that might try and get stuck in your dog’s teeth, throat or digestive system though.

-Actually having your dog eat a watermelon is a relatively easy thing to do, as your pet will likely be interested in the strong scent and sweet flavour of this treat.
+Having your dog eat watermelon is a relatively easy thing to do, as your pet will likely be interested in the strong scent and sweet flavor of this treat.

 However, all good things in moderation, as they say – it’s likely your dog will become fond of watermelon and try to have it as much as he or she can/ Don’t let those big soulful eyes draw you into this ruse!